 - Repeat ten times.

-This basic exercise promotes flexibility and it opens up your spine.
+On of the most basic Tai Chi moves promotes flexibility and it opens up your spine.

 - Stand with your feet flat on the floor and slightly wider than shoulder-width apart.